Teresa Fung

 Research/Special Projects

-I am interested in studying how diet influences the risk of developing major chronic diseases.
-My research centers on various approaches to examining the entire diet as a whole and its association with cardiovascular disease, diabetes, cancer, and obesity.
+Fung is interested in studying how diet influences the risk of developing major chronic diseases.
+Her research centers on various approaches to examining the entire diet as a whole and its association with cardiovascular disease, diabetes, cancer, and obesity.
 This also includes evaluating whether adhering to current dietary recommendations does indeed lower the risk of developing chronic diseases.
-I collaborate with the Harvard School of Public Health and my work has been funded by the National Institutes of Health.
-Many of the results were published in premier medical and nutrition journals and I have given research presentations nationally and internationally.
+Fung collaborates with the Harvard School of Public Health on work that has been funded by the National Institutes of Health.
+Many of the results were published in premier medical and nutrition journals and Fung has given research presentations nationally and internationally.

 Publications/Presentations